 For young people from low-income backgrounds, college can change everything.

 National survey data shows that more than 80 percent of high school students across the country want to go to college.
-Yet, fewer than TK of low-income students enroll and just 38 percent of those who enroll earn a college degree.
+Many low-income students who want to attend college, never enroll, and less than 40 percent of those who start their studies earn a college degree.

 Too many students abandon their dreams of college because they lack the information, support and financial assistance.